nschiper/ShadowDB/README.txt

 EXAMPLE
 -------

-This section explains how to test ShadowDB and Aneris locally.
+This section explains how to test ShadowDB and Aneris in interpreted mode locally.
 We will use the conf/conf_aneris_local.emlc configuration file instead of the conf/conf_aneris.emlc file.